 International Applications due

 |Christchurch - Ensors Road|

-This qualification is delivered concurrently with the National Certificate in Plumbing and forms part of the requirements for a registered gasfitter.
+This highly practical qualification is delivered concurrently with the NZ2661 New Zealand Certificate in Drainlaying (Level 4) and forms part of the requirements for a registered plumber.

-To complete this Certificate you are required to complete a minimum total of 171 credits.
+To complete this Certificate you are required to complete 249 credits.
 Please browse the guide below to view the course options currently available within this qualification.

 To be a full time student you need to maintain a workload of 120 credits per year.
 We recommend you talk with us to ensure you choose electives to benefit your future career.

 10 NCEA Level 1 literacy credits and 10 NCEA Level 1 numeracy credits.

 NZ2660 New Zealand Certificate in Plumbing, Gasfitting and Drainlaying (Pre-Apprenticeship) (Level 3)

 Note: If you have undertaken examinations other than NCEA (e.g. International Baccalaureate, Cambridge Examination), Ara will assess your qualification for academic entry equivalency.